sorokinpf/scope_tools/README.md

   --only-ips            print only ips
   --only-in-scope ONLY_IN_SCOPE
-                        file with scope ips
+                        file with scope ips --only-not-in-scope ONLY_NOT_IN_SCOPE
-  --input INPUT         input file for building http --input-format {nmap,cpt}
+                        file with scope ips for exclude --input INPUT         input file for building http --input-format {nmap,cpt}
   --ips-domains IPS_DOMAINS